ShaoxiongYao/visual-tactile-simulate/README.md

 Key features:
 + Stable simulation from stable implicit equilibrium solving.
-+ Flexible to different material models, stiffness matrices are derived from elastic energy using PyTorch auto-diff.
++ Flexible to different material models,
+    - stiffness matrices are derived from elastic energy using PyTorch auto-diff.
 + Efficeincy from sparse linear solver.
+    - solve one time step for ~4000 tetrahedra mesh takes 0.03s

 Example of tree deformation: